Online Shopping Statistics & Trends in 2025

 10. How Much Does Shopping Increase in the Holiday Season?

-According to the 2021 holiday shopping report by Adobe, November and December saw Americans spend $204 billion online — a total of 8.6% more than in 2020.
-Although this is the most ever spent in the holiday period, it’s also the smallest year-over-year growth since Adobe began recording it in 2014.
-15
+According to a 2024 seasonal holiday shopping report by Adobe, November and December saw Americans spend $241.4 billion online — a total of 8.7% more than in 2023.
+This is a record-breaking figure according to Adobe.15

 11. How Big Is Black Friday & Cyber Monday For Online Shopping?